jguze/svelte-easy-popover/README.md

 View the [argument documentation](?path=/docs/examples-popover--tooltip-style-appearing-above-the-reference-element) to view more detailed information on how to use the component, or view the [examples](?path=/story/examples-popover--tooltip-style-appearing-above-the-reference-element) for different ways to use it.

-## Popper
+## Floating UI

-Underneath, this component is using [Popper](https://popper.js.org/).
-Please read their documentation for more details, but in general you shouldn't require knowing anything about Popper to get started.
+Underneath, this component is using [Floating UI](https://floating-ui.com/docs/getting-started).
+Please read their documentation for more details, but in general you shouldn't require knowing anything about Floating UI to get started.

 ## Listening for state changes